 - Global Environmental Picture: Population Growth, Degradation of Soils, Global Atmospheric Changes, Loss of Biodiversity.

 - Ecosystems: Structure of Ecosystems, Biotic Structure, Categories of Organisms, Feeding and Non-feeding Relationships, Ecosystems and how they work, Elements in Living and Non-living Systems, Energy Laws, Nutrient Cycling.

 - Pollution: Major forms of Pollution and their Impact, Primary and Secondary Pollutants, Control Strategies, Indoor Pollutants, Global Warming, International Treaties.

 - Principles of Solar Energy, Hydropower, Wind Power, Biomass Energy, Ocean Thermal Energy, Geothermal Energy, and Tidal power.

-Note: The topics for the essay writing in Part-2 will be based on current affairs and general knowledge.
+In Part II, the topic for essay writing will be based on current affairs terms and general knowledge.
 The essay-writing portion should build on an appropriate argument, demonstrate a clear perspective, and be substantiated with examples, wherever possible.